Snickser/moodle-paygw_bank/README.md

 ## Instalation.

-This plugin is tested in Moodle 4.3 and 4.5.
+This plugin is tested in Moodle 4.x

 You can download the zip file and install directly in "Site administration" > Plugins > "Install plugins"